 The Service component must be installed and running on the server in order to connect to the server from the Management Console, or to use commands and some utilities.
-The DswDump.exe and DswSyncPair.exe utilities can be used when the service is running or not running to gather and report information from the Dynamic File Services databases.
-The Repair Tool can also be used when the service is running or not running.
+The DswDump.exe and DswSyncPair.exe utilities can be used when the service is running or not running in order to gather and report information from the Dynamic File Services databases.
+The Repair Tool can be used when the service is running or not running in order to repair the databases.

-- Section 6.3.1, "Viewing the Service Status," on page 66 - Section 6.3.2, "Starting the Dynamic File Service," on page 67 - Section 6.3.3, "Stopping the Dynamic File Service," on page 67
+- Section 6.3.1, "Viewing the Service Status," on page 72 - Section 6.3.2, "Starting the Dynamic File Service," on page 73 - Section 6.3.3, "Stopping the Dynamic File Service," on page 73